-Held on the second Thursday evening, September through June.
-For 2017 so far, the topics include determining credible sources of gardening information, urban conservation, bird migration, learning from past years of gardening, and plants that really perform.
-Join us!
+For 2017, membership meeting topics included determining credible sources of gardening information, urban conservation, bird migration, learning from past years of gardening, native plants, green roofs, raptor migration across the Detroit River, the history of the UM-D natural areas, and plants that really perform.

 In 2016, membership meeting topics included garden tools, eight months of color in the garden, maple syrup, the annual spring opener with Dr. Dean Krauskopf, plantings to attract beneficial insects, the ecological revival of the Detroit River, the Migratory Bird Treaty centennial, plants for tough spaces, and a cooking demo.

 Select notes and links from outstanding presentations are in "Summaries & Follow-up Info from Meetings" under "Education" along the top.